-Original and final budgeted revenues and other financing sources for the general fund were \$36,220,500 and \$25,339,095, respectively.
-The actual revenue was \$24,691,912.
-The major factor contributing to the decrease of actual revenues as compared to final budgeted revenues was a decrease in project reimbursements from operating grants from the Corporation's estimates.
-Actual expenditures were
+Original and final budgeted revenues and other financing sources for the general fund were \$23,463,857 and \$21,681,684, respectively.
+The actual revenue was \$18,565,196.
+The major factors contributing to the decrease of actual revenues as compared to final budgeted revenues were decreases in project reimbursements from operating grants and sale of assets held for resale from the Corporation's estimates.

-Management's Discussion and Analysis For the Year Ended December 31, 2020 Unaudited
+Management's Discussion and Analysis For the Year Ended December 31, 2021 Unaudited

-\$4,810,916 less than the final budget estimates due primarily to lower than expected volume of professional and contract services for demolition services.
+Actual expenditures were \$2,622,655 less than the final budget estimates due primarily to lower than expected volume of professional and contract services for demolition services as well as fewer rehabilitated home and newly constructed home sales than expected.
 This budgetary information can be found on page 27 under Supplementary Information.